-In 2004, I ended my successful fifteen-year career in the field of IT to become a nurse.
-While I had enjoyed my time with Hyperion Services, a job in which I received many commendations, and developed many managerial, communication, IT and interpersonal skills, all within a deadline-oriented environment, something had always been missing, a level of personal satisfaction that I could never truly attain.
-Following my instincts, my heart, and love of helping others, I began my pursuit of a career in nursing.
-Indeed, I bring with me many highly developed skills that will translate effectively and prove invaluable in my future career.
-In truth, though, in my heart, every day I leave the hospital, I know I have made the right decision.
+In 2004, I ended my successful fifteen-year career in IT to become a nurse.
+While I had enjoyed my time with Hyperion Services, a job in which I received many commendations and developed many managerial, communication, IT, and interpersonal skills, all within a deadline-oriented environment, something had always been missing, a level of personal satisfaction that I could never truly attain.
+Following my instincts, heart, and love of helping others, I began my pursuit of a career in nursing.
+Indeed, I bring many highly developed skills that will translate effectively and prove invaluable in my future career.
+In truth, though, in my heart, I know I have made the right decision every day I leave the hospital.

-This past year, I have been fortunate to be immersed in the CVICU working environment, at All Children’s Hospital, aiding an array of patients, from neonates to young adults.
-This work has kept me current in all aspects of patient care, kept my clinical acumen practiced, developing and certain, expanded my capacity to successfully multi-task, maintaining my accuracy in patient history, charting and other documentation and administrative areas.
-More than this, though, it helped show me that my path must inevitably lead to nurse anesthesiology.
+This past year, I have been fortunate to be immersed in the CVICU working environment at XXXX Children’s Hospital, aiding various patients, from neonates to young adults.
+This work has kept me current in all aspects of patient care, my clinical acumen, my capacity to successfully multi-task, and my accuracy with patient history, charting, and other documentation and administrative tasks.
+More than this, it helped show me that my path must inevitably lead to nurse anesthesiology.

-Through my experiences, being involved with general and regional anesthesia in the settings of pain management, and critical care - many aspects of peri-operative anesthesia consultation work - I have found that my passion is with the clinical pharmacology and challenges in which a life hangs in the balance.
-I can imagine the tremendous satisfaction from tipping the scales in favor of the patient in these delicate situations, using my skills, education and passion for teamwork to save a life.
-Coupled with this is my compassion and desire to make patients as comfortable as possible, if not completely bring about the cessation of pain, to be the facilitator of the amelioration of a patient’s life.
+I have found that my passion is in clinical pharmacology and the challenges in which a life hangs in the balance.
+I can imagine the tremendous satisfaction from tipping the scales in favor of the patient in these delicate situations, using my skills, education, and passion for teamwork to save a life.
+Coupled with this is my compassion and desire to make patients as comfortable as possible, if not bring about the cessation of pain.

-In order to provide the best care possible for my future patients, and prepare for the CRNA program, I shadowed a CRNA - a recent XXXX College alumnus - observing and absorbing as much as I could, and quizzing the CRNA mercilessly.
+To provide the best care possible for my patients and prepare for the CRNA program, I shadowed a CRNA - a recent XXXX College alumnus - observing and absorbing as much as I could and quizzing the CRNA mercilessly.
 I noted how easily my guide gained the trust of her charges, building a rapport quickly while simultaneously and efficiently meeting the needs of the multidisciplinary surgical team.
-Moreover, I heard only the highest praise for the College and the experience further solidified that I was on exactly the right career path.
+Moreover, I heard only the highest praise for the College; the experience further solidified my conviction that I was on the right career path.

-Through an academic relationship with XXXX, I will be fully prepared to sit my NCE’s and able to further dedicate myself to the field of nursing in the most unique, autonomous, challenging and competitive line of nursing.
-The ideal, upon building my exposure, would be to perform regular mission work in the US and in developing nations.
-I anticipate broadening my base of trans-systemic understanding, as well, learning the Eastern/Oriental medicine’s ways of treating pain and approach to anesthesia.
-Eventually, I would like to bring my love of medicine and nursing to the classroom, aiding burgeoning medical professionals, and bringing increased appreciation and prestige to the field of nursing.
-This is how I will serve the future of nursing as no other field has given me more satisfaction or fulfillment.
+Through an academic relationship with XXXX, I will be fully prepared to sit my NCEs and further dedicate myself to the nursing field in the most unique, autonomous, challenging, and competitive area.
+I look forward to regular mission work in the US and developing nations.
+I anticipate broadening my base of trans-systemic understanding and learning to include Eastern/Oriental medicine’s ways of treating pain and approaches to anesthesia.
+Eventually, I would like to bring my love of medicine and nursing to the classroom, teaching new nursing professionals and bringing increased appreciation and prestige to the field of nursing.